 Though all cases vary and none is predictive, Dan’s experience as lead counsel includes:

-- Obtaining reversal of class certification in the Eighth circuit for a public company
+- Obtained reversal of class certification in a labor and employment matter in the U.S. Court of Appeals for the Eighth Circuit for a public company

-- Winning a liability verdict for a nationwide hotel corporation in a case seeking specific performance and then obtaining specific performance in a separate trial
+- Won a liability verdict for a nationwide hotel company in a case seeking specific performance and then obtained specific performance in a separate trial

-- Successfully obtaining reversal in federal court, under the “manifest disregard” standard, of an arbitrator's certification of a nationwide class against a public company
+- Obtained reversal in the Western District of North Carolina, under the “manifest disregard” standard, of an arbitrator's certification of a nationwide class against a public company

-- Obtaining reversal for a public company in the Ninth circuit of a refusal to enforce as written an arbitration clause with a class waiver
+- Obtained reversal for a public company in the U.S. Court of Appeals for the Ninth Circuit of a refusal to enforce an arbitration clause with a class waiver